bdambrosio/llmsearch/README.md

 llmsearch

-1.0RC
+this is Release Candidate for V1.0, seems pretty solid untill if/when issues are posted.

-A simple web search tool with Pre and Post search filtering.
+A simple web search tool / endpoint with Pre and Post search processsing.
 Why?
 LLMs need to be able to access the web efficiently.
+non-LLM chatbots might want text access to a curated set of websites

 llmsearch features:
 1. Uses an LLM to rewrite the query for better search results.